Brain Donation Resources for ADRCs

 Researchers study donated brains to determine the amounts and locations of amyloid plaques and tau tangles—the hallmarks of Alzheimer's.
 They also look for signs of other types of dementia.
 This analysis—possible only when brain tissue is studied under a microscope—answers important questions asked by both researchers and the family of the donor.

-Families will receive a full report on the type and levels of pathology in their loved one's brain and gain insights into how these brain changes contributed to dementia.
+Families will receive a full report on the type and levels of pathology in their loved one's brain and gain insights into how these brain changes may have contributed to dementia.
 Researchers will gain a better understanding of the relationship between clinical test results, fluid and imaging biomarkers, and the brain changes detected in the donated tissue.
 These insights enable scientists to constantly test new ideas and advance discovery that may one day result in effective therapies.

 Why is brain donation important?

 Brain donation helps researchers better understand the causes of and treatment options for Alzheimer's disease and related dementias.
-One donated brain can provide tissue for hundreds of research studies.
+One donated brain can provide resources for hundreds of research studies.
 In this way, it provides a gift of hope to future generations at risk of developing dementia.

 Who is eligible for brain donation?